-Not only are Levain’s cookies double the size of a standard chocolate chip cookie (at Levain they are a whopping 6 ounces per cookie!), they are also crispy on the outside yet fluffy and gooey on the inside.
+Not only are Levain’s cookies double the size of a standard chocolate chip cookie (at Levain they are a whopping 6 ounces per cookie!), they are also crispy on the outside yet fluffy and gooey on the inside with a delicious chewy texture.
 Most large cookies are just too big for the effect but add nothing more in flavor or texture.

 That is the opposite here.
 Levain is the gold standard for chocolate chip cookies though they are sold for $4/ cookie at their shops.
 While the real Levain cookie recipe seems to also use cake flour in addition to all-purpose flour for a fluffier cookie, I opt to just use AP flour since it’s more accessible plus I don’t think it makes a huge difference.

 I love the under-cooked quality of the middle of the cookies.
 Be sure to warm them before serving, so the chocolate chips are melty just as Levain sells them!

 Brown sugar – I use light brown sugar in this recipe which refers to the amount of molasses in the sugar.
 Light brown sugar contains about 3.5% molasses.
 Be sure to tightly pack brown sugar in a measuring cup to get an accurate measurement.

 Granulated sugar – I use a combination of both granulated sugar, white sugar and brown sugar in this recipe.